Yantiomene/blood-/README.md

 4. Create a `.env.local` with NEXT_PUBLIC_API_URL pointing to your backend API base, e.g. `NEXT_PUBLIC_API_URL=http://localhost:2000/api`.
 5. Start the development server: `npm run dev`.

-Tip: On the profile page (/auth/profile), you can either click “Use my location” to auto-fill coordinates or type an address and click “Geocode” to resolve coordinates via the backend.
+Tip: On the profile page (/auth/profile), click “Use my location” to fill coordinates automatically or type an address and click “Geocode”.
+The form shows a read-only “Current Address” derived from geocode or your coordinates; manual lat/lon inputs have been removed.
 Ensure the backend has GOOGLE_MAPS_API_KEY configured.

 ## Contributors: